pingbu/miniVDS/README.md

 To run multiple virtual switches within the same LAN segment, you just need to specify different port numbers during runtime.
 Each port number corresponds to a virtual switch.

-It supports Linux, OpenWrt, etc.
+It supports Linux, OpenWrt, etc. Compilation requires to link the *pthread* library.

 ## Parameters